Govt.nz principles, vision and goals

 Who owns the site

-This site is owned and maintained by Government Information Services, part of the Department of Internal Affairs.
+This site is owned and maintained by the All-of-Government Service Delivery team, part of the Department of Internal Affairs.

 Making the site easy to use